easykemistry

 iii.
 Coal

 I. Crude oil/petroleum: - Crude oil is a viscous dark liquid that is found in deposits underground.
-It is formed from animal remains and marine vegetations, algae e.t.c when these are subjected to pressure, heat and bacterial activity they gradually change to this dark viscous liquid known as crude oil.
+It is formed from animal remains and marine vegetation, algae e.t.c when these are subjected to pressure, heat and bacterial activity they gradually change to this dark viscous liquid known as crude oil.

 Crude oil exploration and drilling